ELELAB/mavisp_data_collection/README.md

 NEWS

+27/04/2024
+- updated mavisp templates for long_range with distance cutoff set to 15 Ang after ASM publication and exploration of other similar cases

 25/04/2024

 - updated readme for step 7 of simulations_analysis to cover cases with residue type HISE, HISD and HISH from CHARMM36m simulations